 When the only “The Alternative” is to mount your TV using a ceiling mount, it can save a lot of space in the room.

 As it turns out, a ceiling TV mount and saving space provide a MUCH better solution to the most common problems mounting a TV.

 Think about this situation:

-Your house has a patio with a pool, but when you are sitting, you want to enjoy your pool and also want to keep an eye on the football game.
+Your house has a patio with a pool, but you want to enjoy your pool and want to keep an eye on the football game when you are sitting.

 Here is where a ceiling TV mount a great option because it allows you to install the tv from the ceiling and places it right where it’s needed.

 Additionally, the pivoting arms provide fantastic “flexibility to angle” the TV regardless of the patio layout and pool design.

 Mounting a TV using a ceiling mount isn’t much more challenging than installing a TV to a wall using a full-motion mount.

 The only DIFFERENCE is that the mounting steps you need to follow will be on a ladder.

 If you ever wondered if a motorized TV mount with a “remote” is way too much, then let me reassure you.